Structure Learning for Directed Trees: Causal Additive Trees (CAT)

 for all $i\not = j$, where $\widehat \Var(\cdot)$ denotes a variance estimator using the sample $\fX_n$.
 We now propose to combine the Chu--Liu--Edmonds' algorithm described above with the Gaussian score as detailed in \Cref{alg:Edmonds}.
+It is also possible to combine CAT with standard pruning techniques \citep[see, e.g.,][]{CAM} that, e.g., based on approximate $p$-values, remove insignificant edges and output directed forests.
+An R implementation of CAT with options for cross-fitting and pruning is available on GitHub.\footnote{\url{https://github.com/MartinEmilJakobsen/CAT} }

-By default we suggest to use the estimated Gaussian edge weights as described in \Cref{alg:Edmonds}.
-However, it is also possible to run Chu--Liu--Edmonds' algorithm on estimated entropy edge weights given by
+By default we suggest to use the empirical Gaussian edge weights as described in \Cref{alg:Edmonds}.
+However, it is also possible to run Chu--Liu--Edmonds' algorithm on the empirical entropy edge weights $\hat w^{\mathrm{E}} = (\hat w^{\mathrm{E}}_{ji})_{j\not = i}$ given by

 for all $j\not =i$, where $\hat h(\cdot)$ denotes a user-specific entropy estimator using the observed data $\fX_n$.
 Estimating differential entropy is a difficult statistical problem but we will later in \Cref{sec:Simulations} demonstrate by simulation experiments that it can be beneficial to use the estimated entropy edge weights when the additive noise distributions are highly non-Gaussian.